logo

 Approximately 3,000 books in this small friendly shop set in historic Eton High Street: a short walk from the college and Windsor Castle.
 Subjects are wide ranging with strength in Natural History, childrens and antiquarian as well as a selection of graphic novels and illustrated books; maps and prints.
 We don't sell online but are planning to create a website in the near future to show some of the more interesting books and collections that are available from time to time.

-Oxfam Bookshop/READING/105 Crockhamwell Road
+Oxfam Bookshop/WOODLEY/105 Crockhamwell Road

 Oxfam Bookshop Open at advertised times

-105 Crockhamwell Road Woodley READING RG5 3JP
+105 Crockhamwell Road WOODLEY RG5 3JP

 map

-tel: 0118 944 2724 web
+tel: 0118 944 2724 e-mail web

 Add a comment